jdossgollin/F21-CEVE101/README.md

     * How does the scientific literature frame these relationships?
     * How do we assess whether a given model is fit for purpose?
     * What are uncertainties within and between models?
-1. **Optimize decisions, quantify tradeoffs:** Conditional on a set of objetives, a set of decisions to consider, and a representation of the system, it is conceptually possible[^conceptually-possible] to select a set of optimal decisions.
+1. **Optimize decisions, quantify tradeoffs:** Conditional on a set of objetives, a set of decisions to consider, and a representation of the system, it is conceptually possible (though not necessarily straightforward) to identify a set of optimal decisions.
     * How do you validate the results of your optimization?
     * How do different decisions trade off different metrics of success?
 1. **Learn and assess:** The purpose of modeling a system and optimizing decisions is to bring quantitative insight to the conversation surrounding a decision.